-We often get asked, "What is a Payment Gateway?" or "How is a payment gateway different from a merchant account or a credit card processor?"
+We often get asked, "How does a Payment Gateway work?" or "How is a payment gateway different from a merchant account or a credit card processor?"

-Most clients asking these questions are ecommerce merchants in need of some type of online payment integration.
-This means that they have a certain software or shopping cart in mind and are trying to find a way to integrate credit card processing into it.
+Most clients asking these questions are ecommerce merchants with online stores who are in need of some type of online payment integration.
+This means that they have certain software or shopping carts in mind and are trying to find a way to integrate credit card processing.

 Below is an explanation of payment gateways and how they fit into the ecosystem of credit card processing.